cse110-fa21-group25/cse110-fa21-group25/admin/misc/rules.md

 6. _I am responsible for notifying one of the team leaders, Jieun Lee or Ruby Marroquin, if something is to come up that interferes with my ability to complete assignments and/or meet deadlines._

 7. _I understand that I am expected to treat each team member with respect, kindness, and compassion._
+9. _I understand that despite my own opinion(s) or want(s), once the team’s vote has been casted, I cannot and will not stray from the final decision._
+10. _I am aware of and understand the consequences stated above.
+I also understand that if I do not abide by these terms and conditions set forth in this document, I will suffer the said consequences._